Chart Color Schemes

 The level of residential development activity in Smithton is very low in comparison to the average area assessed nationally by AreaSearch

 AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Smithton has experienced around 18 dwellings receiving development approval per year.
-Approximately 91 homes were approved over the past 5 financial years, between FY-21 and FY-25, with none approved so far in FY-26.
-Despite population decline in recent years, development activity has been adequate relative to population changes.
+Approximately 91 homes have been approved over the past five financial years, between FY-21 and FY-25, with no approvals recorded so far in FY-26.
+The population decline in recent years suggests that the relative level of development activity has been adequate, which could be positive for buyers.

-This is a significant change from the current housing mix of 92.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-The estimated population per dwelling approval is 874 people, reflecting Smithton's quiet, low activity development environment.
-With population expected to remain stable or decline, there should be reduced pressure on housing in the area, potentially creating opportunities for buyers.
+This represents a significant change from the current housing mix, which is currently 92.0% houses, potentially addressing reduced availability of development sites and shifting lifestyle demands.
+The estimated population per dwelling approval in Smithton is 874 people, reflecting its quiet, low activity development environment.
+With population expected to remain stable or decline, there may be reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development